MicrosoftDocs/azure-dev-docs/articles/javascript/quickstart-intelligent-app-chat.md

     |**Supporting content**|This includes the information to answer your question and the source material.|
     |**Citation**|This displays the PDF page that contains the citation.|

-1. When you are done, select the selected tab again to close the pane.
+1. When you're done, select the selected tab again to close the pane.

 ### Use intelligent Chat app settings to change behavior of responses